Should I rent or sell my house?

 Affordability and cashflow

-The first and probably most crucial factor in deciding if you should sell your house or rent is affordability.
-Even though you will be receiving rental income for your home, there are other financial elements to consider.
+The first and probably most crucial factor in deciding if you should sell your house or convert to a rental property is affordability.
+Even though you will be receiving rental income for your home, there are other financial elements as well as the rental market as a whole to consider.

 Often, homeowners need to sell their current home to obtain the deposit they need for their new mortgage.
-If you can finance your new home without selling your current house, then renting is an option.
+If you can finance your new home without selling your current house, then treating the property as a property investment and renting it out may be an option.

 For many people, their home is also their largest financial asset.
 If the property market has significantly depreciated since you purchased your house, selling it may result in a net asset loss.
 In this scenario, renting may be a better alternative.